-South Africa does maintain a Sex Offenses Registry.
-Information about an individual's past criminal history is not made available to the public in South Africa via the Department of Justice.
+England does not maintain a sex offender registry.
+Information about an individual's past criminal history is not made available to the public in England.

 The purpose of a Timely Warning is to notify the community about certain specified crimes so that community members may take appropriate precautionary measures to avoid being victims of similar crimes.
 As required by law, Timely Warnings will include general precautionary measures persons may implement to avoid harm.
 Individuals must assess their respective situations and decide if the precautionary measures are valid for their given situation.